 There is no such thing as smokers rights.
 It's a euphemism.
 It's fake.
 It's a manipulative play on the more meaningful term, human rights.
 It's interesting that the right to smoke somehow, without question, automatically defaults to being superior to the right to not inhale somebody else's second hand smoke if they don't want to.

-Speaking of so called Smokers rights is meant to hijack the emotions, connotations, and legitimacy that embody the ambiance of true human rights issues.
+Speaking of so called Smokers rights is meant to hijack the emotions, connotations, and legitimacy that embody true human rights issues.
 The poor helpless smokers are being abused and downtrodden and all they want to do is enjoy the simple pleasure of their personal choice to smoke.

 I'm pretty happy that if things keep going the way they are, I'll never have to inhale the odorous and harmful second hand, third hand, or side stream smoke from someone who's addiction clouds their judgment so profoundly that they actually believe it shouldn't be an issue for others who don't smoke, to have to contend with their habit.

 Imagine sitting on a park bench that is absent of the cigarette butts that so many careless smokers discard thoughtlessly littering the sidewalk.
 I don't have to imagine this anymore.
-There is already park space where smoking is banned, and yes, it is quite nice to take in the tranquil vista of a park without a sea of cigarette butts and without the experience being interrupted with the punctuation of somebody's cigarette smoke.
+There is already park space where smoking is banned.
+It is quite nice to take in the tranquil vista of a park without a sea of cigarette butts and without the experience being interrupted with the punctuation of somebody's cigarette smoke.

 Wouldn't it be great to be able to walk into a building and not have to run the gauntlet of smokers who clearly don't care that their actions affect others so negatively.
 Why yes, this is great.
 It is a palpable difference.
 It will be even better when such bylaws are more wide spread and actually respected.